 - Any other service related to the handling of the processes and closing or settlement of the real estate transaction.

 Due to the involvement of multiple settlement services and providers in each real estate transaction, the scope of RESPA is quite broad.

 Without putting any specific restrictions on roles or distinguishing among the different types of settlement service providers, the scope of RESPA regulations is uniformly applied to each aspect of every settlement service rendered and becoming part of a real estate transaction.

 CFPB’s authority under RESPA for its compliance by real estate agents or brokers

 Although the Consumer Financial Protection Bureau or CFPB handles all the regulatory responsibilities under RESPA, there is a limitation.
 This general limitation excludes the CFPB from exercising direct authority over real estate brokerage transactions.

 However, this does not in any way mean that CFPB’s role is completely excluded in this case.
 Under the guidelines established by RESPA, CFPB has the right to exercise authority over real estate agents and brokerage firms that engage in offering or providing financial products and services.

-Due to this, RESPA compliance becomes important for all real estate agents and brokerage firms.
-As a result, they cannot demand or obtain anything of value, such as gifts or monetary benefits, as a referral fee for their settlement services.
+Because of this, RESPA compliance becomes important for all real estate agents and brokerage firms.
+Further, they cannot demand or obtain anything of value, such as gifts or monetary benefits, as a referral fee for their settlement services.

-Subsequently, any person’s attempt to bypass the RESPA compliance is a serious offense and subject to penalties.
+To conclude, any person’s attempt to bypass the RESPA compliance is a serious offence and subject to penalties.
 This includes being charged to make good any damages, pay fines, or serve a term in imprisonment.

 What procedure to follow in case of RESPA violations?